nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-add-content.md

 ### MD or MDX Format

-Generally, all documentation should be written in Markdown however, when adding templates, images, or dynamic content a MDX format should be used.
+Generally, all documentation should be written in Markdown however, when adding templates, images, or dynamic content an MDX format should be used.
 More information on MDX content can be found in the [Docusaurus documentation](https://v2.docusaurus.io/docs/markdown-features/#embedding-react-components-with-mdx) and the [MDX website](https://mdxjs.com/).